StefanGreve/profile/README.md

 # PowerShell Profile

-The project contains the source code of my PowerShell profile as well as the `Toolbox` module.
+The project contains the source code of my PowerShell profile as well as the `PowerTools` module.
 You need at least version 7.4 or higher to use this project.

 ## Setup